 Labor force participation: Aggregate, by gender and by age

-In contrast to the strong counter-cyclical behavior of unemployment, the aggregate labor force participation rate (depicted in Figure 3) continued on its upward trend in the aftermath of the international financial crisis.
-It peaked at 60.4% in 2012 and barely fluctuated thereafter, such that by 2016 it was about where it stood in 2007.
+In contrast to the strong counter-cyclical behavior of unemployment, the aggregate labor force participation rate (Figure 3) continued on its upward trend in the aftermath of the international financial crisis.
+It peaked at 60.4% in 2012 and barely fluctuated thereafter, such that by 2018 it was only slightly lower than in 2007.

 However, this aggregate pattern masks interesting gender differences.
-Figure 3 also shows that, since the Great Recession started, there has been both a reduction in men’s labor force participation, which fell by over five percentage points between 2007 and 2016, and an increase in women’s labor force participation, which in 2012 peaked at around 54% and in 2016 was over four percentage points higher than shortly before the crisis.
-As a result, the gender gap in labor force participation has narrowed markedly from 19.9 to 11.5 percentage points between 2007 and 2016.
+Figure 3 also shows that, since the Great Recession started, there has been both a reduction in men's labor force participation, which fell by about five percentage points between 2007 and 2018, and an increase in women's labor force participation, which in 2012 peaked at around 54% and in 2018 was close to four percentage points higher than shortly before the crisis.
+As a result, the gender gap in labor force participation has narrowed markedly from 19.9 to 11.5 percentage points between 2007 and 2018.
 While this has been the case for most OECD economies, Spain has experienced the strongest convergence over this time period.

 The gender gap in labor force participation has fallen for all age groups since 2007, but further analyses by age reveal other stark differences.
-In particular, the rise in women’s labor force participation was largest among women aged 55 and older, while the participation rate for men in this age group remained fairly stable throughout the recession.
+In particular, the rise in women's labor force participation was largest among women aged 55 and older, while the participation rate for men in this age group experienced a much smaller increase throughout the recession.
 The pattern was similar for prime-aged individuals.
 In contrast, participation fell for both young women and young men, although the reduction in participation was more pronounced for men.

 These labor force participation patterns by gender and age suggest that, in the wake of the Great Recession, the “added worker effect” is likely to have been at play for adult women.
-In other words, adult women’s labor supply may have increased as a response to their partners’ job losses and the associated reduction in household income.
+In other words, adult women's labor supply may have increased as a response to their partners’ job losses and the associated reduction in household income.
 In contrast, the “discouraged worker effect” (withdrawal from the labor market because of failed searches and dim prospects) may have played a role for young men, given the pervasiveness of youth unemployment and the unprecedented levels of long-term unemployment.
 In this context, it is worth stressing that, during the crisis, many job losses in Spain were concentrated in male-dominated sectors, in the construction sector in particular, while sectors with more female employment generally fared better.
-In particular, the contribution of the construction sector to total employment dropped by more than half between 2008 and 2016 as it fell to 5.8%, while the percentage of male versus female workers in this sector hovered around 92% through the same period.
-In contrast, in the service sector, employment grew from about 68% to 76% between 2008 and 2016, while the percentage of female versus male workers remained fairly stable at around 54%.
+In particular, the contribution of the construction sector to total employment dropped by almost half between 2008 and 2018 as it fell to 6.3%, while the percentage of male versus female workers in this sector hovered around 92% through the same period.
+In contrast, in the service sector, employment grew from about 68% to 75.5% between 2008 and 2018, while the percentage of female versus male workers remained fairly stable at around 53–54%.

 Employment composition: The share of temporary jobs

 Figure 4 shows the percentage of employees who have a temporary job in order to illustrate the most visible symptom of the dual nature of the Spanish labor market.
 Before the Great Recession the overall share of temporary jobs was above 30%, almost three times the OECD average, with temporary employment being more prevalent among women and youth.
 After its 2006 peak of almost 33%, the rate of temporary employment declined to its lowest point, dipping below 24% at the end of the second recession.
 This decline illustrates that job destruction during the crisis was disproportionally borne by temporary workers.
-Since then, the rate of temporary employment has rebounded, but, at 26% in 2016, it was still below its pre-crisis level.
+Since then, the rate of temporary employment has rebounded, but, at 26.8% in 2018, it was still below its pre-crisis level.
 Interestingly, the gender gap in temporary employment narrowed until almost closing in 2015.
-By 2016, the gender gap in temporary employment appeared to reopen, but it was still about three percentage points smaller than at the beginning of the recession.
+By 2018, the gender gap in temporary employment appeared to reopen, but it was still almost two percentage points smaller than at the beginning of the recession.

-In stark contrast with the decline of the overall rate of temporary employment during the Great Recession, the share of young temporary employees sharply increased during the same period; in 2016, it was 72.7%, more than ten percentage points above its 2007 level.
-The rate of part-time employment also increased dramatically among youth during the crisis, as it escalated from 21.3% in 2007 to its peak of around 40% at the end of the second recession.
+In stark contrast with the decline of the overall rate of temporary employment during the Great Recession, the share of young temporary employees sharply increased during the same period; in 2018, it was 71.2%, almost 9 percentage points above its 2007 level.
+The rate of part-time employment also increased dramatically among youth during the crisis, as it escalated from 21.2% in 2007 to its peak of around 40% at the end of the second recession.
+By 2018, it was still as high as 37.3%.

 While both part-time jobs and temporary jobs provide flexibility to employers and employment opportunities for certain labor force groups, some concerns remain.
-In the case of part-time employment, it seems it is becoming increasingly involuntary, as 61% of part-time workers declared they were in part-time employment only because they could not find a full-time job in 2016 (against 32% in 2007) .
+In the case of part-time employment, it seems it is becoming increasingly involuntary, as in 2018 54% of part-time workers declared they were in part-time employment only because they could not find a full-time job (against 32% in 2007) .

 Regarding temporary contracts, in Spain, as in other OECD countries, many young people enter the labor market through this form of employment.
 However, Spanish youth tend to stay on temporary contracts much longer than elsewhere and face frequent unemployment spells between one temporary contract and the next .
 Indeed, Spain's transition rates from unemployment or temporary employment into permanent employment are among the lowest in the OECD .